chat bubble headphones

 • Lost luggage – We will pay out if your baggage is stolen or damaged.
 This way, you can replace your important items and enjoy your holiday.

-• Cancellation and curtailment – Provides cover if you have to cancel your trip due to an unforeseen emergency or reasons beyond your control.
+• Cancellation and cutting your trip short – Provides cover if you have to cancel your trip due to an unforeseen emergency or reasons beyond your control.

 • Travel disruption – We will help you cover alternative transport or accommodation if your travel plans are disrupted, so you can continue your journey smoothly.